-Birthparents considering relinquishing their child for adoption must be thoroughly able to comprehend their decision and be deemed as legally competent to sign relinquishment papers.
+First parents considering relinquishing their child for adoption must be thoroughly able to comprehend their decision and be deemed legally competent to sign relinquishment papers.

-Often my clinical services are called upon to determine competency.
-Most often I am contacted by an Adoption Service Provider (ASP) who is working with the birthparents or by an Adoption Attorney who is representing the prospective adoptive parents.
+As a licensed clinical psychologist, my clinical services are called upon to determine competency.
+Most often I am contacted by an Adoption Service Provider (ASP) who is working with first parents or by an Adoption Attorney who is representing the prospective adoptive parents.

-Typically competency evaluations can be competed in one to two visits.
-Most often they are administered in my office however for birthparents who may not have adequate transportation, I will travel to the home.
+Typically, competency evaluations can be competed in one to two visits.
+Most often they are administered in my office however for first parents who may not have adequate transportation, I will travel to the home.